Tiendil/blog.feeds.fun/content/posts/2024-002-release-1-12/en.md

 ---
-title = "Version 1.12 released!
-New feeds collections, Gemini support, and more" tags = ["news"] published_at = "2024-10-12T20:00:00+00:00"
+title = "Version 1.12 released!"
+tags = ["news"]
+published_at = "2024-10-12T20:00:00+00:00"
 seo_description = "Version 1.12 of Feeds Fun is out!
 New feeds collections functionality, Gemini support, and more." seo_image = ""
 ---

-I'm happy to announce the release of version 1.12 of Feeds Fun!
+I'm exited to announce the release of **Feeds Fun version 1.12**!

-This release brings a lot of cool features and improvements.
+This update brings a lot of cool features and improvements.

-**Because of a significant changes, all user settings are removed, including API keys**.
-You may want to review them.
+**Important:** Due to significant changes, all user settings have been reset, including API keys.
+Please check and update your settings.

-First of all, interface and logic of collections of feeds are fully refactored.
-Using collections should be more convenient now:
+## What's New

+### Improved collections interface and logic

-- Your can subscribe for individual feeds from a collection or two a full collection.
+- You can now subscribe to individual feeds from a collection or the entire collection.
-- Feeds from collections will be marked in your feeds list.
+- Feeds from collections are marked in your feed list for easy recognition.
-- Each feed in collection accompanied by a detailed description.
+- Each feed in a collection comes with a detailed description.
-- Of course, all **feeds in collections are tagged for free for all users**.
+- Best of all, **all feeds in collections are tagged for free for all users!**

-Old collections of feeds (gamedev, artificial intelligence) was removed, because their content was not good enough for our new collections standart.
-That is said, now we will form collections with more care and effort.
+I've removed the old collections (gamedev, artificial intelligence) because they didn't meet the new quality standards.
+From now on, I'll be putting more care into creating collections.

-**And the first news collection is all scientific papers from arXiv!** So, now you can be always up to date with the latest scientific researches.
+**The first new collecton contains all scientific papers from arXiv!** From now, you can always stay up to date with the latest scientific research!

+### Gemini API Support

-Secondly, but not less important, we added support for the [Gemini API](https://ai.google.dev/) (Google's alternative to OpenAI ChatGPT).
-Now you can use for tagging not only OpenAI, but also Gemini.
-It is especially interesting because Gemini has a free tier for a limited number of requests => you can test full power of Feeds Fun without any additional costs.
+I've added support for the [Gemini API](https://ai.google.dev/), Google's alternative to OpenAI's ChatGPT.
+Now you can use Gemini for tagging in addition to ChatGPT.
+This is especially exciting because Gemini offers a free tier with a limited number of requests, so you can test all the features of Feeds Fun without any extra cost.

-You can set your OpenAI/Gemini API key in the settings section of the Feeds Fun website.
+You can set your OpenAI or Gemini API key in the settings section of the Feeds Fun website.

-If your self-hosting Feeds Fun, see additional notes in [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/changes/2024-10-12T09-11-16_1.12.0.md).
+If you're self-hosting Feeds Fun, please see the additional notes in the [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/changes/2024-10-12T09-11-16_1.12.0.md).

-As a remined:
+Thank you for your support!
+I hope you enjoy the new features as much as I enjoyed creating them.

+## Stay Connected

 - Our site: [feeds.fun](https://feeds.fun/)
 - Our repository: [github.com/Tiendil/feeds.fun](https://github.com/Tiendil/feeds.fun)